ibm-mas/ansible-devops/ibm/mas_devops/roles/registry/README.md

 Usage for tear-down action
 --------------------------
-This role can also be used to remove a mirror registry from a given cluster by setting the `registry_action` to `tear-down` and specifying the corresponding `registry_namespace`, if not using the default value.
+This role can also be used to permanently delete a mirror registry from a given cluster by setting the `registry_action` to `tear-down` and specifying the corresponding `registry_namespace`, if not using the default value.

-Note that the tear-down action will delete the registry completely including the PVC storage and the registry namespace.
+Note that the tear-down action deletes the registry completely including the PVC storage and the registry namespace.
 To start up the registry again, the role needs to be run again with the registry_action on default or `setup`.
-Images previously stored in the registry before the tear-down will no longer be available and will need to be mirrored again once the registry setup has been completed.
-Take precaution when using this function and expect that images cannot be accessed from the registry that is being torn down.
-Also, take note that recreating the registry will also create a new ca cert for the new registry.
+Images previously stored in the registry before the tear-down will no longer be available and will need to be mirrored again once the registry setup has completed.
+Take precaution when using this function and expect that images can no longer be accessed from the registry that has been torn down.

+**Note:** Recreating the registry will also create a new ca cert for the new registry.

-A good time to use this tear-down function is when the registry has too many images that are not being used or when there has been a shift to support newer versions but images of older versions are clogging the registry.
-The tear-down function allows for a fresh clean start with only the images that are needed.
-It is a good way to remove images that will no longer be needed from the registry and helps to save disc space.
+An appropriate time to use this tear-down function is when the registry has too many images that are not being used or when there has been a shift to support newer versions but images of older versions are clogging the registry.
+The tear-down function frees the disk space and allows for a new registry to be setup.

 Role Variables